 ADVERTISING COSTS - are charged to selling, general and administrative expense in the periods incurred.
 The Company conducts no direct-response advertising programs and there are no assets related to advertising recorded on the consolidated balance sheets.
-Advertising expenditures, primarily shared customer advertising in which an identifiable benefit is received and national trade-advertising programs, were approximately \$6.9 million, \$6.1 million and \$5.6 million in fiscal 2015, 2014 and 2013, respectively.
+Advertising expenditures, primarily shared customer advertising in which an identifiable benefit is received and national trade-advertising programs, were approximately \$7.5 million, \$6.9 million and \$6.1 million in fiscal years 2016, 2015 and 2014, respectively.

 DESIGN, RESEARCH AND DEVELOPMENT COSTS - are charged to selling, general and administrative expense in the periods incurred.
-Expenditures for design, research and development costs were approximately \$4.1 million, \$2.8 million and \$2.5 million in fiscal 2015, 2014 and 2013, respectively.
+Expenditures for design, research and development costs were approximately \$4.2 million, \$4.1 million and \$2.8 million in fiscal years 2016, 2015 and 2014, respectively.